benhoskings/babushka.me/pith/installing.html.markdown

     VERSION=4ff73e0eda5ff439fd786e4a3bea8568abc95fe2 sh -c "`curl https://babushka.me/up`"

-You could also use a tag, for readability (I promise I'll never change a version tag):
+You could also use a tag, for readability (version tags will never be mutated on this repo):

     VERSION=v0.16.10 sh -c "`curl https://babushka.me/up`"